-Also, skinny tyres and icy roads can be a lethal combination so keep an eye on the thermometer and beware.
+Also, skinny slicks and icy roads can be a lethal combination so keep an eye on the thermometer and beware.
 If in doubt, err on the side of caution and hit the turbo or the gym.

 6. Don’t be weight obsessed

 Winter is not the time to be at your racing snake leanest.
 Having too low a body fat percentage will mean you chill easier when out and you’ll be more susceptible to illness.
-While I’m not suggesting you opt for a Black Forest gateaux bloat, carrying a few extra pounds is no bad thing and the excess will drop off as training intensity increases in the spring.
+While I’m not suggesting you opt for a Black Forest gateau bloat, carrying a few extra pounds is no bad thing and the excess will drop off as training intensity increases in the spring.

 Make sure you eat plenty of protein, pulses and wholegrains, vegetables and good fats.